 4: while serving bharwan karela remove the threads. serve the bharwan karela with soft phulkas. they also make a good side dish with dal and rice.

-bharwan karela recipe details below:
+bharwan karela recipe below:

 - 10-12 small karela/bitter gourd